We bought a house in Mérida, take 2

 During our trip a new house came on the market.
 I'm going to call it Green House.
-Half a block away from Santiago.
+Half a block away from Santiago Park.
 It was a tad bit shorter than I would have liked but, again, I was positive we could make it work.

 When we got home after the trip I did the usual layout of the house using our yard.
 Drew it up on Illustrator and did some other comparisons.
 Another thing I usually do that I forgot to mention is I took a Google Street View tour of the neighborhood.
 See what's around.
 Any noisy auto repair stations or bars?
 No?
 Then we're good.